 September to October is the perfect time to plant daffodil bulbs to enjoy the blooms in February/March next year.
 While tulips can wait until November, daffodils really ought to be planted before hard frosts hit.

 Where to plant daffodils in the garden

 What’s more, they’ll grow equally well in either garden borders (opens in new tab) or pots, adds gardening expert Sam Marlow, from GardenBuildingsDirect.co.uk (opens in new tab).
 ‘Daffodils bloom well in both sunlight and more shaded spots, making them a perfect choice for gardens of any shape or size,’ he says.
-However, while daffodils can be planted anywhere with adequate sun for at least part of the day, but avoid planting them next to south-facing walls, where it may become too hot for them in the spring. avoid full shade, as they will not flower.
+However, while daffodils can be planted anywhere with adequate sun for at least part of the day, avoid planting them next to south-facing walls, where it may become too hot for them in the spring.
+It’s wise to also avoid full shade, as they will be unlikely to flower.

 Titchmarsh advises (as shown in the video below) to first inspect the daffodil bulbs: you want them to be plump and hard – that way, you'll know that they are reliable.

-1. Dig holes three times the height of the bulb: if they're planted too shallow, they won't flower.
+- Dig holes three times the height of the bulb: if they're planted too shallow, they won't flower.

-2. Plant them the pointy tip up, in well draining soil (aerate the soil first if it's compacted).
+- Plant them the pointy tip up, in well draining soil (aerate the soil first if it's compacted).

-3. Plant the bulbs in groups for a pretty display, but avoid planting them too close together – allow about 10cm between the bulbs.
+- Plant the bulbs in groups for a pretty display, but avoid planting them too close together – allow about 10cm between the bulbs.